PTT Bulletin Board System: Han Kuo-Yu and FFASIC

-Tsai Ing-wen’ dissertation
+Tsai Ing-wen's dissertation

-In June 2019, the Taiwan People News published a column written by Cao Chang-Qing (曹長青) which alleged that President Tsai Ing-Wen (蔡英文) paid off officials at the London School of Economics (LSE) to obtain her Ph.D.
-This article raised thousands of comments in PTT where many netizens gave their opinions based on this news.
-However, after several months, LSE officially stated Tsai was correctly awarded a Ph.D. degree in 1984 and proved it is false.
-However, even after the official statement from LSE, there are still some people in question the authenticity of President Tsai's Ph.D. degree.
+In June 2019, the Taiwan People News published a column written by Cao Chang-Qing which alleged that President Tsai Ing-Wen paid off officials at the London School of Economics (LSE) to obtain her Ph.D.
+This article raised thousands of comments on PTT.
+However, after several months, LSE officially verified that Tsai was awarded her Ph.D. in 1984 and disproved the accusations against her.
+However, even after the official statement from LSE, some people continued to call the authenticity of President Tsai's PhD degree into question.
+For instance, Dennis Peng, who has openly questioned Tsai's PhD title since 2019.